 If you follow this blog regularly, then you probably noticed that we’re hooked on frittate.
-They are quick, easy, and relatively inexpensive to make and can be made with just about any meat or vegetable (the pepperoni frittat is next).
+Onion frittata is one of my favorites.
+Frittate are quick, easy, and relatively inexpensive to make and can be made with just about any meat or vegetable (the pepperoni frittat is the next one I’ll post on ONO).
 Most of the time, we put a slice of frittat between two slices of bread (we usually split a loaf of hard Italian bread but sliced sandwich bread works too), and top it with hot cherry peppers in oil.
 We avoid the bread occasionally (like when we don’t have any) and serve frittat with a small salad.
 Frittat, for us, is usually prepared for lunch, but we have it for supper on occasion.

 - 4 large sweet onions